eclipse-velocitas/velocitas-docs/content/en/docs/lifecycle_management/packages/development.md

 - [devenv-runtime-local manifest](https://github.com/eclipse-velocitas/devenv-runtime-local/blob/main/manifest.json)
 - [devenv-devcontainer-setup](https://github.com/eclipse-velocitas/devenv-devcontainer-setup/blob/main/manifest.json)

-The package repositories can hold configuration files which can be synced (e.g., for setup components) inside a velocitas repository, or scripts which will be executed by the [Velocitas CLI](/docs/lifecycle_management/cli/).
+The package repositories can hold configuration files which can be synced inside a velocitas repository, or scripts which will be executed by the [Velocitas CLI](/docs/lifecycle_management/cli/).
 <br/>

 More detailed information and explanation about configuration fields of the `manifest.json`can be found [here](https://github.com/eclipse-velocitas/cli/blob/main/docs/features/PACKAGES.md).